quirozcj/kmerGWAS/README.md

 sample_namen	35.11

 ```
 2. Create a "Usable file".
-This will have a simgle column with the name of the samples to use in the GWAS analysis.
+This will have a simgle column with the name of the samples to use in the kGWAS analysis.
 The names must match the names in the phenotype file and the header file.
-This file can have fewer samples than phenotype file but it cannot have more (this is a filter file).
+This file can have fewer samples than the phenotype file but it cannot have more (this is a filter file).

 Example ```usable.txt```